dodona-edu/judge-html/docs/pages/testsuite-class.md

 html_tag = suite.element("html")
 ```

+#### Example 2: Only search in children of root node (from_root)

 Searching will start from the root element, and work in a breadth-first way recursively.
-In case you want to disable this and only search the root of the tree, you can pass `from_root=True` into the function.
+In case you want to disable this and only search children of the root node, you can pass `from_root=True` into the function.

 The example below shows how to get the `<div>` at the root of the tree, not the one that comes first in the file but is nested deeper.